ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-dualregion-overview.md

 ## Design overview
 {: #vrw-dualregion-overview-design}

 The VMware Regulated Workloads dual region design incorporates a number of design decisions that are justified by design simplicity, maximizing the VMware Regulated Workloads instance deployment automation, and minimizing the restrictions upon DR of the workloads.
 The recovery of management workloads and customer workloads is considered to be independent and this design focuses on the recovery of these management components.
-Customer workloads can be recovered by similar methods or by using different tooling.
+Customer workloads can be recovered by similar methods or by using different tools.

 ![IBM Cloud for VMware Regulated Workloads dual region overview diagram](../../images/vrw-dualregionoverview.svg "IBM Cloud for VMware Regulated Workloads dual region overview diagram"){: caption="Figure 2.
 IBM Cloud for VMware Regulated Workloads dual region overview diagram" caption-side="bottom"}